google/WebFundamentals/src/_langs/en/tools/javascript/console/console-reference.markdown

 ### console.time(label)

 Starts a new timer with an associated label.
-When `console.timeEnd()` is called with the same label, the timer is stopped the elapsed time displayed in the Console.
+When `console.timeEnd()` is called with the same label, the timer is stopped and the elapsed time displayed in the console.
 Timer values are accurate to the sub-millisecond.

     console.time("Array initialize");
     var array= new Array(1000000);